Kagu-chan/osu-toolkit/README.md

 ###osu!tests
 This project is for unit tests.
 You can run tests using [NUnit](http://nunit.org/?p=download) by opening project library.
 You have to build this project first.
-To build, ensure that NUnit is installed and dependency is fixed in project or required DLL file (see [deps](deps)) is stored in projects directory.

-Please take care to modify tests to your current environment since there strong depending on your settings (osu!) and beatmaps
+Please take care to modify tests to your current environment since they are strong depending on your settings (osu!) and beatmaps

 ###osu!integrationtests
 This projects is supposed to use for complex tests and - for example - benchmarking.
 It is a console application using the library.
 Just write your tests, build and run.